Jean-Baptiste Du Bos

 Hume’s discussion of Du Bos in ‘Of Tragedy’ has already been noted, but Jones (1982) argues that Du Bos’s influence is also apparent in ‘Of the Standard of Taste’.
 Hume’s views on art were influenced by several of his contemporaries, including Francis Hutcheson, and it can be difficult to disentangle their contributions to his thought.
 (See the article on Scottish Philosophy in the 18th Century, section 4 for a discussion of Hutcheson’s influence on Hume.)
 The difficulty is compounded by the fact that the views of Hutcheson and Du Bos are similar in certain respects.
 Nevertheless, Jones (1982) finds significance in the fact Hume, like Du Bos, believed that we have an internal sense of beauty.
 Both believe that this sense of beauty, not reason, is the means by which the beauty of work is determined.
 Moreover, there is an uncanny similarity between the ways in which they express these views.
 Du Bos, in the Critical Reflections, and Hume, in ‘Of the Standard of Taste,’ say that they are opposed to “geometrical” criticism.
 Both believe that rules of criticism can be given, but that they can be violated by great works of art.
 Both give Ariosto as an example of a poet who violates the rules of criticism.

 Jones (1982) noted the impact of Du Bos on Hume’s essays, but did not remark on the impact of the Frenchman on Hume’s Treatise.
 Norton and Norton, in their edition of the Treatise (Hume 1739–40 ) noted some passages where Du Bos influenced Hume, but many more passages have recently been identified (Mazza and Mori 2016; Young and Cameron 2018).
 Virtually every passage in the Treatise where the fine arts are mentioned shows signs of Du Bos’s influence.
 Young and Cameron (2018) have argued that several passages in the Treatise so closely resemble passages in the Critical Reflections that the similarity cannot be coincidental.
 For example, both Du Bos and Hume agree that poetry and painting arouse the same emotions that we feel in ordinary life, but that the emotions aroused by the arts are fainter.
 Hume, like Du Bos, believes that passions that are displeasing when experienced in daily life can be pleasing when aroused by art.
-A passage in the Treatise (188.8.131.52) refers to Du Bos’s view that humans are plagued by ennui and they seek to escape it by gaming and other activities.
+A passage in the Treatise (126.96.36.199) refers to Du Bos’s view that humans are plagued by ennui and they seek to escape it by gaming and other activities.
 On the other hand, Hume explicitly rejects Du Bos’s view on the influence of climate on national character.
+Goldhaber (2021) argues that Hume adopted a four humor psycholgy under the influence of Du Bos.

 Lombard (1913) judged that Du Bos’s impact was greatest in Germany.
 Du Bos was responsible for a move away from a rationalist approach to criticism there as in France.
 His influence in Germany is found as early as Johann Jakob Breitinger’s Critische Dichtkunst (1740).
 Subsequently, Baumgarten, Herder, Lessing, Mendelssohn, and Winckelmann either adopted some of Du Bos’s views or argued against them.
 Lessing translated part of the Critical Reflections into German and was deeply influenced by him.
 For a study of the relationship between Du Bos and Lessing see Leysaht (1874).